i-cash/iCash/README.md

 Step 4) compile, and/or migrate.
 So we need to type in to truffle console ```compile``` to compile smart contracts, and then ```migrate``` to deploy /migrations to the --network selected.

 Step 5) we are still learning, what does this button do?....

+# Known Issues & Disclosures
+The original authors code had an issue with removing liquidity, current code still has some issue with removing liquidity.
+Will try to fix that.
+Otherwise the repository may be deprecated, in favor of other models, or further archived without notice.
+Currently sorting out something to do with the fee structure, due to the original authors code being partially unusable we had to rewrite nearly everything.
+The original code may be a honeypot, this code is a rescue mission to salvage what good may had been done during previous research & development on the public ether.
+The repository will be maintained for a short while, and we release this code open source for educational purposes.
+This is not permission to deploy or redistribute the code in this repository.
+Thanks!

 # Disclaimer